 Grand Canyon of the Yellowstone

-Reservations open May 1 the prior year for summer (Summer 2025 reservations open May 1, 2024) and March 15 the prior year for winter.
+Reservations open on the 5th of the month, 13 months in advance.
+For example, on May 5, 2025, you can make a reservation for May 1 to May 31, 2026.
 Lodges get fully booked one year in advance but cancellations are common, so keep checking back if you can’t reserve the lodge you want.

-So, if you are planning a trip for 2025, you should make your reservations in May 2024.
+So, if you are planning a trip for July 2026, you should mark your calendar for July 5, 2025 to make a reservation.
 If you can’t get a lodge inside the park, I recommend booking a hotel outside of the park.
 On Booking.com, you can book many properties as “refundable,” meaning you can cancel up to a certain date and get your full payment back.
 Keep checking the Yellowstone Lodging website for cancellations.
 If something opens up, make your reservation for the the Yellowstone lodge and cancel your reservation outside of the park.

 Terri from Traveling with Terri is a frequent traveler to Yellowstone.
 She recommends calling the park 6 to 8 weeks before your trip to get a reservation.
 As people cancel their plans, the rooms open up, and you can reserve them by directly calling the park.
 Terri recommends to avoid the online reservation system since it is difficult to use and often does not show the available rooms.
 You can read her full message in the comment section below.
 Thanks Terri!